 Therefore, the disaster recovery plan should be able to restore a business’s critical processes through the various actions, resources and data needed to revamp a damaged system.
 It is important to create critical data and vital systems as well as documented details on procedures necessary restore the information system to a former state.

 The emergency mode operation plan is one of the necessary implementation specifications of the HIPAA security rule under HIPAA Contingency Plan standard found in the Administrative Safeguards Section.

-The main aim of the emergency mode operation plan is to determine procedures necessary to ensure continuity of a business processes and protection of eHealth information while operating on emergency mode.
-The emergency mode operation plan is contingency plan that will ensure the continuity of the business’s continuity in the event of a system failure, catastrophe and vandalism.
-It is also important to test the effectiveness of the disaster recovery plans, budgets and schedules in an emergency mode operation.
+The main aim of the emergency mode operation plan is to determine procedures necessary to ensure continuity of business processes and protection of eHealth information while operating in emergency mode.
+The emergency mode operation plan is contingency plan that will ensure the continuity of the business’s continuity in the event of a system failure, catastrophe, and vandalism.
+It is also important to test the effectiveness of the disaster recovery plans, budgets, and schedules in an emergency mode operation.

 The testing and revision procedures are a part and parcel of the implementation specification of the HIPAA Security Rule under the HIPAA Contingency Plan found in the Administrative Safeguards section.